-Unlike maintained schools, all categories of trustees in academies are subject to the same disqualifications as one another - there are no further disqualifications applied in the model articles with respect to parent or staff governors.
-Although, individual articles should be referred to.
+Unlike maintained schools, all categories of trustees in academies are subject to the same disqualifications as one another - there are no further disqualifications applied in the model

 Removal of Foundation Governors

 The appointing body (for Foundation Governors, the Diocesan Board of Education) is able to remove a Foundation Governor.
 This would happen only in exceptional circumstances and the Diocesan Director of Education would expect to be involved in the early stages in order to resolve a problem in whatever way would be appropriate.